avibpatel/domainsGraph/README.md

 - PFAM (https://pfam.xfam.org/search/sequence)
     - [Input: Seqence (MDQNN....)}
     - Copy output table: `Significant Pfam-A Matches` and save as a text file called TBP.txt
+    - Optional: Modify the PFAM file to custom define domains
+        - Domains.py reads

 #### Step 4:
+If you want mark certain regions of interst of the protein sequence